Gig Harbor, Washington: Skansie shipyard

 In 1905, the Skansie brothers were the first in the area to build a gasoline-powered fishing boat.
 They did so at first by refitting boats with a gasoline-powered engine.
 Usually the motors were quite small, between 6 and 8 horsepower; the Skansie brothers originally used a 7-horsepower engine.
 Although these were powerboats, neither masts nor a turntable to hoist in the nets were used.
 This work was all done by hand.
 However, with the introduction of a motor, the boats were not able to go as far as Alaska.
 Skansie shipyards built fishing vessels from the late 1910s to the early 1950s.

 Geography

 According to the U.S. Census Bureau, the city has a total area of 5.96 sqmi, of which 5.95 sqmi are land and 0.01 sqmi is water.
+It is located on the Gig Harbor Peninsula, a sub-peninsula of the Kitsap Peninsula.

 Climate

 Gig Harbor has a marine west coast climate: Warm and dry summers, transitional springs and autumns, and cool and wet winters, with occasional snow.
 The annual high and low temperatures of Gig Harbor are 59.3 and 44.8 F, respectively, making for an average of 52.05 F.